SWI-PrologTeamLudumDare32/LudumDare/README.md

 copy the files in LudumDare/chatscript into the root of the chatscript install

-Copy the directories under RAWDATA into the chatscript RAWDATA.
+Copy the directories under RAWDATA into the chatscript RAWDATA if you're on windows.
+On linux your life will be simpler if you make a symlink to BARON and ANTOINETTE directories.

 start chatscript and type

 :build 0

+:build Harry

 :build antonette

 :build baron

 to run chatscript as a server, add port=1024